openpracticelibrary/openpracticelibrary/src/pages/practice/dominating-forces.md

 mobiusTag: discovery
 icon: /images/dominatingforces.png
 whatIs: >-
-  This is a facilitated workshop that communicates or validates existing or helps establish new strategies to reach the specified goal(s) while also taking into consideration detractors and challenges with regard to culture and execution.
-This surfaces risks and potential issues for any subsequent project, program or product to be developed, impacts innovation and metrics.
+  This is a facilitated practice that communicates or validates existing or helps establish new strategies to reach the specified goal(s) while also taking into consideration detractors and challenges with regard to culture and execution.
+This practice surfaces risks and potential issues for any subsequent project, program, or product to be developed.

   Strategies should cover what we do and don't do and how we compete.
 And be clearly linked to the goals that the strategy supports.\

-  Culture should look at people, skills, communication, principals, and team structures/topologies.\
+  Culture should look at people, skills, communication, principles, and team structures/topologies.\

   Execution should take into consideration processes, capabilities, tools, and metrics.